freegee1/webdev-progress/README.md

 # webdev-progress
-Documenting front-end development progress (HTML, CSS, JS).
-Web development learning log: fundamentals → probelm solving projects
+Documenting my progress in web development every single day.
+Starting out with HTML, then CSS, then Javascript.